bloominstituteoftechnology/Precourse/Lesson2-HTML-CSS/README.md

 ### \<ul>

-This element represents an "unordered list" this is the parent element and will contain list items.
+This element represents an "unordered list".
+It is the parent element and will contain list items.
 There is also an ordered list, but is hardly ever used in modern web development.

 ### \<li>